UW Health Masterpieces

 the fashion designer trapped in a dark thread world;

-the nature photographer flipped upside down in a forest;
+- the nature photographer flipped upside down in a forest; and

 Color was used to support these visual metaphors with each spot having its own unique palette that was in harmony with our hero narrator.
 Color also allowed for subtle shifts in tone and atmosphere.